knative/docs/docs/install/upgrade/upgrade-installation.md

 ### Run pre-install tools before upgrade

-In some upgrades there are some steps that must happen before the actual upgrade, and these are identified in the release notes.
+For some upgrades, there are steps that must be completed before the actual upgrade.
+These steps, where applicable, are identified in the release notes.

 ### Upgrade existing resources to the latest stored version

-Our custom resources are stored within Kubernetes at a particular version.
+Knative custom resources are stored within Kubernetes at a particular version.
 As we introduce newer and remove older supported versions, you must migrate the resources to the designated stored version.
 This ensures removing older versions will succeed when upgrading.